-As reported in our Current Report on Form 8-K, on October 8, 2010 we dismissed our former auditing firm Chisholm, Bierwolf, Nilson & Morrill, LLC.
-On October 12, 2010 we engaged Michael J. Larsen, Certified Public Accountant, as our independent public registered accounting firm.
+As reported in our Current Report on Form 8-K, filed October 15, 2010, we dismissed our former auditing firm Chisholm, Bierwolf, Nilson & Morrill, LLC on October 8, 2010 and then on October 12, 2010 we engaged Michael J. Larsen, Certified Public Accountant, as our independent public registered accounting firm.